iteratec/bdd-power-tools/README.md

 This extension contributes the following settings:

--   `bddPowerTools.language`: the spolen langauge the scenarios are written in
+-   `bddPowerTools.language`: the spoken langauge the scenarios are written in
     > Note: Starting with version 1.0.0, the default language has been switched to `en`.

 ## Issues